Jericho Sims: New York Knicks (2021–2025)

 Sims was selected in the second round of the 2021 NBA draft with the 58th pick by the New York Knicks.
 On August 8, 2021, he signed a two-way contract with New York, splitting time with their G League affiliate, the Westchester Knicks.
 On July 9, 2022, Sims signed a three-year, partially guaranteed contract with the Knicks.

 In February 2023, Sims was selected to replace Portland Trail Blazers rookie Shaedon Sharpe in the Slam Dunk Contest at the 2023 NBA All-Star Game.
 Sims did not make it past the first round.

 Milwaukee Bucks (2025–present)

 On February 6, 2025, Sims was traded to the Milwaukee Bucks as part of a multi-team trade.
 He made 14 appearances for the Bucks, averaging 2.4 points, 4.9 rebounds, and 0.8 assists.
 On March 17, Sims was ruled out for the remainder of the regular season after undergoing surgery to repair a torn ligament in his right thumb.

 On July 1, 2025, Sims re-signed with the Bucks on a two-year contract.
+On April 8, 2026, Sims recorded his first career triple-double, logging 11 points, 11 rebounds, and 10 assists in a 111–137 loss to the Detroit Pistons.
+He made 67 appearances (including 19 starts) for Milwaukee during the 2025–26 season, recording averages of 5.0 points, 5.5 rebounds, and 1.6 assists.